XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

 ## Conclusion

-If there is one thing that you learn from this post, it is that any policy tool that has not been updated in the last couple of months will not enforce rules on ephemeral containers.
-Additionally you should really analyze any in house developed policies to include checking ephemeral containers.
+If there is one takeaway from this post, it is that any policy tool that has not been updated in the last couple of months will not enforce rules on ephemeral containers.
+This also includes all policies written in house!
+It is not enough to update the community policies.

 Some may argue that this type of oversight is not really an issue.
-Ephemeral containers can't mount host paths, share host PID, or host networking.
+Ephemeral containers can't mount [host paths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath), or access the [hosts namespaces](https://kubernetes.io/docs/concepts/security/pod-security-policy/#host-namespaces).
 All it can do is set the common container security context.
 That is a fair comment, because it's true.
 Being able to create a privileged container is however still not ideal, and there are [methods to escalate privileges](https://bishopfox.com/blog/kubernetes-pod-privilege-escalation#Pod3) when this is possible.
 Either way it is important to be aware of how policies are enforced and the security contexts which are allowed.

 I am still not sure how much of an issue this will be short term.
 Cloud providers are currently in the process of rolling out Kubernetes v1.23 in their SaaS offerings.
 In these solutions it is still a possibility that they chose to disable ephemeral containers.
 Those rolling their own clusters may have already upgraded to v1.23 and not be aware of the new feature.
-That is the biggest issue really, that the end user has to be aware of the existence of ephemeral containers.
-A company may have invested in a security audit 6 months ago but that is only valid as long as the same Kubernetes version is used.
-The reality is that these types of things are easy to miss, especially when one assumes that the policy tool just solves the issue without verifying that it does.
+That is the biggest issue really, that the platform administrator has to be aware of the existence of ephemeral containers.
+The fact that kubectl does not expose the option to set a security context will make even less people aware that it is still possible to set one with other means.
+Investing in a security audit 6 months ago will only be valuable as long as the same Kubernetes version is used.
+Kubernetes is by design **not** secure by default, so each new feature introduced has to be analyzed.
+The fact that upgrading from Kubernetes v1.22 to v.23 could make your cluster less secure is part of the difficulties of working with Kubernetes, requiring platform administrators to always stay on top of things.
+The reality is that these types of things are easy to miss, so hopefully this post has helped someone make their cluster a bit more secure.